nehakhemani/portfolio-analyzer/data_migration_medium_article_telecom_final.md

 ---

-*About the Author: [Your name] has led data migration initiatives for [X] years across multiple enterprise transformations in [industries].
-Currently [your current role], they specialize in turning "impossible" migrations into successful transformations.*
+*About the Author: Neha Khemani has led data migration initiatives for 10 years across multiple enterprise transformations in Telecom, ERP.
+Currently Data Solution Delivery lead, they specialize in turning "impossible" migrations into successful transformations.*

 *Have your own migration war story?
-Connect with me on LinkedIn or Twitter [@yourhandle].
+Connect with me on LinkedIn www.linkedin.com/in/neha-khemani.
 I collect these stories—partly for education, mostly for therapy.*

 *If you found this valuable, please share it with someone planning a transformation.
 You might just save their sanity (and their project).*